dragon-fire-fly/german-idiom-quiz/README.md

 - calls the getNewQuestion() function

 shuffle()
+- shuffles an array
-- shuffles the list of questions from the large question bank
+- This method is used to shuffle both the list of questions from the large question bank and the 4 possible answers for each question
-- returns the full shuffled list to the startGame() function
+- returns the full shuffled question list to the startGame() function and the answers to the getNewQuestion() function

 selectQuizQuestions()
 - takes the first 12 questions from the shuffled list